A Modernized View of Coherence Pathways Applied to Magnetic Resonance Experiments in Unstable, Inhomogeneous Fields: Results

-where $s$ is a function of $t_2$ and $\varphi_1 - \varphi_2$ and $\tilde{s}$ a function of $t_2$ and $\Delta p_1$ (and which uses the identities $e^{0} = e^{0}$ and $e^{i \pi} = e^{-i \pi}$ while $e^{i \frac{\pi}{2}} = -e^{i \frac{\pi}{2}}$ and $e^{i \frac{3\pi}{2}} = -e^{-i \frac{3\pi}{2}}$) demonstrates this math is equivalent to adding the CPMG components ($\varphi_1 - \varphi_2 = \frac{1}{4}, \frac{3}{4}$ cyc).
-Similarly, a direct sum-equivalent to isolate the CP ($\varphi_1 - \varphi_2 = 0, \frac{1}{2}$ cyc) component - would cancel out the long-lived tails, which are 180° out of phase.
-In the case where field inhomogeneity is much smaller than the $B_1$ multiplied by the number of echoes ($\Delta \Omega \ll |\gamma B_1 n_{echo}|$), both CP and CPMG signals present a significant amplitude~\cite{ahola_multiecho_2006}.
-As has been observed previously, because only magnetization orthogonal to the direction of the pulse field in the rotating frame (\eg, $x$-magnetization subjected to a $y$-pulse) is stored along the $z$-axis, this affects only the CP transients of the phase cycle, and not the CPMG transients.
-Therefore, the ``bleeding'' observed here illustrates the approach to 0 of the CP-component~\cite{ahola_multiecho_2006} from a new perspective, and clearly indicates when quadrature phase information is not valid.
-The unanticipated storage of coherence along $z$ (the red line in \cref{fig:CPMGbleeding}) that leads to ``bleeding'' of the signal into the incorrect pathway directly corresponds to oscillation and decay of the CP component ($\frac{\varphi_1 - \varphi_2}{ \frac{\pi}{2}}=2n-2$), and loss of phase-sensitive information and demands application of alternate acquisition scheme~\cite{ahola_multiecho_2006}. \paragraph{Bleeding of signal} \figCpmg \paragraph{reorganizing} The echo signal should alternate between two desired coherence pathways, as shown in \cref{fig:BrukerCPMG} for a sample acquired in a high-resolution 400~MHz spectrometer.
-The small amount of signal in the $\Delta p_1 = 0$ channel likely arises from FID-like behavior of magnetization off of each 180° pulse, likely due to signal from sample regions near the edge of the coil's active volume or with other $B_1$ inhomogeneity (and therefore misset).
-The clean separation of even and odd echoes indicates that the signal follows the expected coherence pathways and that the echo train could form a component of a longer pulse sequence that required a preparation period before the 180° train that encodes a phase, \textit{e.g.} for an indirect dimension.
+where $s$ is a function of $t_2$ and $\varphi_1 - \varphi_2$, and $\tilde{s}$ a function of $t_2$ and $\Delta p_1$, where $n$ gives the integral steps of $\varphi_1-\varphi_2=\frac{n}{4}$, and where the second line uses the standard identity $e^{\frac{n\pi}{2}}=i^n$ in conjunction with \cref{eq:basicPhaseCycling}, and where the third line keeps only the surviving terms of the sum.
+Thus, subtracting signal from the $\Delta p_1=+1$ and $-1$ pathways is mathematically equivalent to adding the two CPMG components ($\varphi_1 - \varphi_2 = \frac{1}{4},$ $\frac{3}{4}\;\text{cyc}$).
+Similarly, a sum of the $+1$ and $-1$ pathways -- equivalent to isolating the CP ($\varphi_1 - \varphi_2 = 0$, $\frac{1}{2}\;\text{cyc}$) component -- would cancel out the long-lived tails of the signal, which are 180° out of phase.
+Thus, interestingly, the ``CP'' \vs ``CPMG'' components of the signal arise naturally from this analysis as the Fourier conjugate of $\Delta p_1$, the $\varphi_1-\varphi_2$ dimension.
+Specifically, transients for which $\varphi_1-\varphi_2 = 0\;\text{cyc}$ or $\frac{1}{2}\;\text{cyc}$ ($\pi$ rad) are the ``CP'' component and those for which $\varphi_1-\varphi_2= \frac{1}{4}\;\text{cyc}$ or $\frac{3}{4}\;\text{cyc}$ ($\frac{\pi}{2}$, $\frac{3\pi}{2}\;\text{rad}$) are the ``CPMG'' component. \paragraph{} In the case where field inhomogeneity is much smaller than the $B_1$ multiplied by the number of echoes ($\Delta \Omega \ll |\gamma B_1 n_{echo}|$), both CP and CPMG signals present a significant amplitude~\cite{ahola_multiecho_2006}.
+The ``bleeding'' observed here illustrates the oscillation and decay of the CP-component~\cite{ahola_multiecho_2006} arising from unanticipated storage of coherence along $z$ (the red line in \cref{fig:CPMGbleeding}) and clearly indicates when phase encoding information is not valid.
+Because only magnetization orthogonal to the direction of the pulse field in the rotating frame (\eg, $x$-magnetization subjected to a $y$-pulse) is stored along the $z$-axis, this affects only the CP transients of the phase cycle, and not the CPMG transients.
+The resulting loss of phase-sensitive information, in turn, demands the application of an alternate acquisition scheme for many applications~\cite{ahola_multiecho_2006}.
+However, for various reasons, one may wish to harvest as much phase information as possible from the standard pulse sequence, while optimizing the \gls{snr}.
+Here, the \gls{dcct} map offers guidance on optimally filtering the signal.
+In the most rudimentary case, this involves zeroing the even/odd echoes of each pathway that contain only noise and frequency filtering along $\nu_2$.
+This corresponds to preserving some information arising from the CP component \paragraph{Bleeding of signal} The \gls{dcct} schema may also be applied to a CPMG measurement on a high-field spectrometer (\cref{fig:BrukerCPMG}).
+Here, the bleeding occurs at a later echo number due to the greater homogeneity of the superconducting magnet, pointing to the possibility of utilizing phase information as long as the number of echoes is kept limited. \paragraph{} Finally, note that these results represent examples where the phase cycling is constrained to a 90° step.
+Notable examples in the literature, such as the PIETA sequence, can maximize the use of concurrent phase cycles of multiple pulses for cases where finer-level phase incrementation is possible (and where \gls{dcct} coding and visualization should also prove fruitful)~\cite{baltisbergerCommunication2012}.